 This is where all the work we’d done putting the right systems in place really came through.
 Without systems like Xero and without access to real time information you miss opportunities to save money or invest money.
 When you’re looking at past numbers, you could find you’re 3, 6, 9 or even 18 months too late to act on a good thing.

-Real time accounting isn’t just about spotting problems, it’s about spotting opportunities
+Real time accounting for jewellers isn’t just about spotting problems, it’s about spotting opportunities

 With Xero up and running and daily bookkeeping ticking away, we were able to dive straight into forecasting as Carrie’s success began to speed up.

 We could predict upcoming tax bills, plan for how much money to keep aside, and how to invest it back into the business.
 With a business plan like this Carrie knows how much to spend on Instagram every month, how much to pay in staff bonuses, and how much she could give back to charity (something she’s passionate about).

 When we talk about daily bookkeeping and real time accounting, it’s often framed only as a prevention for problems.
 It’s true that having access to updated key numbers on a daily basis means you can see the path ahead and avoid any major problems that could come your way.
 BUT the missing piece is the positive side to seeing the path ahead.
 You can also see the opportunities!

 When you see that you suddenly have half a million pounds that you didn’t have last week, you can take a step back and think what does this mean for my business?
 And what am I going to do with it?
 Without knowing how much money is coming in and out of the business you may get taxed more, that’s true.
 But you may also miss out on a big investment contract, bigger better premises, a creative opportunity, a new team member.

 By taking just one of the business owner hats off Carrie’s head we’ve freed up time for the next creative venture

 Like all business owners, Carrie started out wearing 10 small business owner hats.
 Along with being the Creative, she was: